-Ultimate tensile strength of 41xx steel – chromoly steel depends on certain grade, but it is about 700 MPa.
+The ultimate tensile strength of 41xx steel – Chromoly steel depends on a certain grade, but it is about 700 MPa.

-Yield strength of 41xx steel – chromoly steel depends on certain grade, but it is about 500 MPa.
+The yield strength of 41xx steel – Chromoly steel depends on a certain grade, but it is about 500 MPa.

 Young’s Modulus of Elasticity